pirelaurent/p5_animationFramework/chapters/chap0-Literals.md

     }
 )
 ```
-All this works but stay weak as looking at the class we don't know what are its properties to create methods.
+This works but stay weak as class definition is empty and can be filled by anything.

-#### better: set a default literal in the class definition
+#### A better way: set a default literal in the class definition
-The previous usage can inject any literal in *MyClass*, e.g. omitting some property used in a method, etc.
 It is better to have **the initial structure inside the constructor** :
 ```javascript
 class myClass  {